 That said, Amazon Prime Video comes bundled with other Amazon Prime services such as free one-day domestic delivery service, so the Amazon Prime Video can be seen as an add-on rather than what you are solely paying for.
 At $2.99 per month (for now), Amazon Prime is worth subscribing to if you are a frequent Amazon shopper, even if you don’t watch their shows regularly.

-The challenge for both HBO Go and Disney+ is that most of their top shows (e.g. Game of Throne and Star Wars) are TV series or movies that many of us may already have watched while growing up.
-So while offering instantly recognisable shows watched by millions of people can be seen as an advantage, you may not access as much content that you previously couldn’t watch on TV, cable or at the movie theatres.
+The challenge for both HBO Go and Disney+ is that many of their top shows (e.g. Game of Thrones and Star Wars) are TV series or movies that many of us may already have watched while growing up.
+So while offering instantly recognisable shows watched by millions of people can be seen as an advantage, you may not access as much content that you previously couldn’t watch on TV, cable, or at the movie theatres.